nanaze/site/content/index.md

 # nanaze.github.io

-Hi.
+Hello.
 This is a personal website like folks used to have in the halcyon days of the web.
 It includes a longer biography as well as a home for longer-form writings.

 ## About me